Save on these medications!

 Taking dapagliflozin can make you dehydrated, which could cause you to feel weak or dizzy (especially when you stand up).

-Dapagliflozin is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
+Dapagliflozin is used with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus (not for type 1 diabetes).

 Dapagliflozin is also used to lower the risk of needing to be in the hospital for heart failure in adults with type 2 diabetes who also have heart disease.